About me

 I refused to believe this was it and started looking for an alternative.
 That turned out to be Ayurveda.

-I found this so special that I delved into the magic of Ayurveda.
-I started reading, couldn't put it down, and eventually enrolled in Ayurvedic practitioner training.
-The best decision I could have made at the time!
+I found this so special that I delved deeper into the magic of Ayurveda.
+I started reading, couldn't put it down, and enrolled in Ayurvedic practitioner training, including an internship in India.
+It was the best decision I could have made at the time!

 I discovered that I had a lot of vata (the elements of air and ether) in my constitution, which explained why I hate the cold, but also why it is extra important for me to build routines into my days.

-I learned how to calm my busy mind with meditation and breathing exercises, and I faithfully use my tongue scraper every morning.
+I learned how to calm my busy mind with meditation and breathing exercises, and I faithfully started every morning with my tongue scraper.

-The most important thing, however, is that I have been able to get my rheumatism complaints under control through an Ayurvedic lifestyle.
+But the best part is that I have been able to get my rheumatism and intestines under control through an Ayurvedic lifestyle.

 No more pain, my skin is healthy, I have more than enough energy and my hair has grown back completely.